 Why do you need access to your clients’ Facebook page and other assets?

-Typically, agencies and freelancers need to request access to their clients’ accounts to:
+Typically, agencies and freelancers need to request access to Facebook pages so they can:

-- To create and run Facebook and Instagram ads
+- Create and run Facebook and Instagram ads

-- To manage a Facebook Business page and organic posts
+- Manage a Facebook Business page and Instagram account

-In order to perform these tasks, you most probably need access to:
+In order to perform the tasks above, you need to request access to your clients’:

-- Facebook Page - to manage a page and to run ads
+- Facebook Page - to manage a page, assign page roles and post organic content

 - Facebook Ad Account - to run and manage ads